 Further information

-The garden at Tichborne House is mostly flat and wheelchair accessible, although some paths may be uneven and there are various water hazards, including a moat, river, and swimming pool.
-Visitors are responsible for their own safety, and children should be accompanied at all times.
+The garden at Tichborne House is mostly flat and wheelchair accessible, although some paths may are uneven with gravel and there are points that are narrow and difficult to navigate.
+There are also various water hazards, including a moat, river, and swimming pool.
+Visitors are responsible for their own safety and children should be supervised.
+Please do take your rubbish away at the end of your visit.

 For convenience, there will be a WC available on site.